Closing a Bank Account Overseas [Foreign Bank Account]

 The GlobalBanks team spends hundreds of hours each month analyzing banks, visiting branches, talking to bankers, and sifting through the intricacies of the international banking world.
 So we know that some banks are easier to deal with than others.

-We know which banks are open to non-residents, what their account opening quirks are, their likes, dislikes, and what special client preferences they have.
+We know which banks are open to non-residents, what their account opening quirks are, including what you need to open a bank account, their likes, and dislikes, and what special client preferences they have.

 But we also know which financial institutions are painfully annoying to deal with.
 Who has predatory fees, horrible customer service, and the most annoying (and expensive) closure policies in the world.